Libracir/Amex-Project/README.md

 This can be changed in the application.properties.

-To retrieve all orders go to http://localhost:8080/api/order To retrieve a specific order by its id use: http://localhost:8080/api/order/(id number here)
+To retrieve all orders go to http://localhost:8080/api/order To retrieve a specific order by its id use: http://localhost:8080/api/order/(id-number-here)